7 Ways Chiropractic Keeps You Healthy

 Chiropractic care is often sought for the treatment of common conditions such as sciatica, headaches, and back pain.
 However, scientific research reveals that chiropractic care offers a wide array of additional health benefits, making it an attractive choice for individuals seeking overall wellness rather than just addressing specific issues.

 As chiropractors, we frequently hear from patients who experience improvements in seemingly unrelated areas of their health, such as enhanced asthma management, better sleep quality, and increased immunity for children.
 These positive outcomes are largely due to chiropractic care’s impact on the nervous system.

 In this post, we’ll explore several studies that highlight the diverse benefits of chiropractic care, ranging from boosted immune function to reduced blood pressure and stress relief.

 Here are just a few of the studies that demonstrate the positive effects of chiropractic care:

 1. Chiropractic Boosts Immune Function

-A 2010 study1 found that chiropractic adjustments boosted blood serum levels of some important natural antibodies in patients.
-The authors suggested that chiropractic adjustments might “prime” the immune system, making it easier to ward off infection and illness.
+A 2010 study(1) found that chiropractic adjustments boost blood serum levels of natural antibodies.
+The authors suggested that chiropractic adjustments “prime” the immune system, making it easier to ward off infection and illness.

 2. Chiropractic Reduces Inflammation